• Home

 About This Song

-One of the great songs by Harold Arlen and Johnny Mercer, “That Old Black Magic” was written in 1942 for the 1942 movie Star Spangled Rhythm first recorded by Glenn Miller.
-It’s been recorded many times and used in several films, including Bus Stop, where it was sung by Marilyn Monroe.
+“That Old Black Magic” was written by Harold Arlen and Johnny Mercer in 1942 for the film Star Bangled Banner.
+It was first recorded in 1942 by Glenn Miller.
+It’s been recorded many times and used in several films, including Bus Stop in 1956, where it was sung by Marilyn Monroe.

 About This Version

-Filed Under: Song of the Day Tagged With: Bennett/Brubeck The White House Sessions Live 1962, Dave Brubeck, Harold Arlen, Johnny Mercer, The Dave Brubeck Quartet, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bennett/Brubeck The White House Sessions Live 1962, Dave Brubeck, Eugene Wright, Joe Morello, Tony Bennett

 Song of the Day: That Old Black Magic